NTIG-Uppsala/trayls/AutoBackup.md

 # AutoBackup

-## Create backup batch flie
+## Create a backup batch file

 ### this file can lay anywhere

-### useded to acces XAMPP CMD
+### used to access XAMPP CMD

 ```
 cd "C:\Users\miniadmin\server\mysql\bin"
 ```

-### Acces teh database and expoerts the data to a local folder and adds the dates.
+### Access the database and exports the data to a local folder and add the current date.

 ```
 mysqldump -u root trayls > "C:\Users\miniadmin\Documents\backups\%date:~-4,4%-%date:~-10,2%-%date:~-7,2%%time:~0,2%.%time:~3,2%.sql"